 Where To Apply

-Just like Brazil that imposes consular jurisdiction, China also has multiple consulates in the US.
+China has multiple consulates in the US.
 This means that you have to apply in a consulate that is assigned to your state.
-There are two ways to apply for a visa, apply in person or hire a visa services company, Chinese embassy and consulate do not accept applications via mail.
+There are two ways to apply for a visa, apply in person or hire a visa services company.
+The Chinese embassy and consulate do not accept applications via mail.
 Below is the list of consulates and their corresponding jurisdictions.

 - Washington DC Embassy: Delaware, District of Columbia, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, South Carolina, North Dakota, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming